sg-dev/sg-website/content/talks/2023_MMM/session01.md

 ---
-title: "Session: Polarization as a Threat to Democracy?"
+title: "Polarization as a Threat to Democracy?"
-cbreak: true
+session: true
-date:
 draft: false
-featured: false
-featured_image:
-description: Discussant Philip Leifeld
-speaker: Discussant Philip Leifeld
+speaker: Philip Leifeld
-affiliation:
+affiliation: University of Essex, UK
 where:
 from: 2023-09-13T11:00:00
 to: 2023-09-13T12:30:00